bnzbnz/JsonX4/README.md

-Delphi JsonX4 (Json eXtended version 4)
+Delphi JsonX4 (Json eXtended version 4) : JSON & YAML
 =================

 JsonX4 is a Delphi JSON/YAML to Objects, Objects to JSON/YAML parser.
 It is fast (1M/s Ops), light still simple to use